Lianna87/Lianna-Calendar-App/README.md

 * Time blocks for standard business hours created.

 * Each time block colour-coded based on past, present, and future when viewed.

+* User is able to enter event when time block is clicked.

 * User events saved in local storage when save button is clicked.